cogentcore/core/xyz/physics/README.md

 The good news so far is that the full physics version as in Bullet is actually not too bad.
 The core update step is a super simple forward Euler, intuitive update (just add velocity to position, with a step size factor).
 The remaining work is just in computing the forces to update those velocities.
 Bullet uses a hybrid approach that is clearly described in the [Mirtich thesis](https://people.eecs.berkeley.edu/~jfc/mirtich/thesis/mirtichThesis.pdf), which combines *impulses* with a particular way of handling joints, due originally to Featherstone.
 Impulses are really simple conceptually: when two objects collide, they bounce back off of each other in proportion to their `Bounce` (coefficient of restitution) factor -- these collision impact forces dominate everything else, and aren't that hard to compute (similar conceptually to the `marbles` example in GoGi).
 The joint constraint stuff is a bit more complicated but not the worst.
 Everything can be done incrementally.
 And the resulting system will avoid the brittle nature of the full constraint-based approach taken in ODE, which caused a lot of crashes and instability in `cemer`.

-One of the major problems with the impulse-based approach: that it causes otherwise "still" objects to jiggle around and slip down planes, seems eminently tractable with special-case code that doesn't seem too hard.
+One of the major problems with the impulse-based approach: it causes otherwise "still" objects to jiggle around and slip down planes, seems eminently tractable with special-case code that doesn't seem too hard.

 more info: https://caseymuratori.com/blog_0003